komaly15/vets-api/docs/setup/native.md

    - `gem install bundler`
 1. Install gem dependencies: `cd vets-api; bundle install`
 1. Install overcommit `overcommit --install --sign`
-1. Setup localhost certificates / keys:
-   - Create certs directory within config:  `mkdir ./config/certs`
+1. For local development, SSL is disabled by default.
-   - Copy [these certificates](https://github.com/department-of-veterans-affairs/vets.gov-team/tree/master/Products/Identity/Files_From_IDme/development-certificates) into the certs dir.
+   - If local SSL is desired, follow [these instructions](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/identity-personalization/login#additional-notes) into the certs dir.
-       - *NOTE*: If you don't have access to these keys, running the following commands will provide basic functionality, such as for running unit tests:
+   - Otherwise running the following commands will provide basic functionality, such as for running unit tests:
      - `touch ./config/certs/vetsgov-localhost.crt`
      - `touch ./config/certs/vetsgov-localhost.key`
 1. Create dev database: `bundle exec rake db:setup`
 1. Make sure you have the [vets-api-mockdata](https://github.com/department-of-veterans-affairs/vets-api-mockdata) repo locally installed, preferably in a parallel directory to `vets-api`.
 1. Create a `config/settings.local.yml` file for your local configuration overrides.
 Add this key pointing to your `vets-api-mockdata` directory.